centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-drbd-ssh.md

 ## Prerequisites

-A number of distributions provide DRBD SSH, including pre-built binary packages.
+A number of distributions provide DRBD, including pre-built binary packages.
 Support for these builds, if any, is being provided by the associated distribution vendor.
-Their release cycle may lag behind DRBD SSH source releases.
+Their release cycle may lag behind DRBD source releases.

-More information is available on the official documentation of DRBD SSH : https://www.linbit.com/drbd-user-guide/drbd-guide-9_0-en/#ch-install-packages
+More information is available on the official documentation of DRBD : https://www.linbit.com/drbd-user-guide/drbd-guide-9_0-en/#ch-install-packages

+The centreon-engine user performs a SSH connection to a remote system user.
+This user must have enough privileges to run `/usr/bin/drbdsetup` command.

 ## Setup